sleepyloris/sleepyloris/README.md

 Im a Cognitive Scientist studying at sfu.
 Within my area I focus on Computer Science and Philosophy.

-- 🔭 Working on replay file analysis of StarCraft 2
+- 🔭 I'm currently working on a case study with StarCraft 2 replay file analysis of StarCraft 2
 - ⚡ Fun fact: I play the guitar :)